chandansharda/FloatingBubbles/README.md

-var floatingViews: Int // returns number of views var heightWidth: CGFloat // returns height and width of the view for making a square var fps: CGFloat // returns frame per seconds
+var floatingViews: Int // returns number of views var heightWidth: CGFloat // returns height and width of the view for making a square var fps: CGFloat // returns frame per seconds var speed: CGFloat // returns the speed of moving in pixels per inch

 ```

 ### Delegation